PASOK: In government

 Another election in November produced a very similar result.
 After a brief period of a grand coalition government, in which PASOK participated, a third election in April 1990 brought New Democracy back to power.
-Despite a 7% lead in popular vote over PASOK, New Democracy could only secure a marginal majority in the Hellenic Parliament, electing 152 MPs out of a total of 300; PASOK had secured a larger number of representatives on a lower percentage of votes, as well as a small overall lead, in the elections of 1985, under the previous electoral system.
+Despite a 7% lead in popular vote over PASOK, New Democracy could only secure a marginal majority in the Hellenic Parliament, electing 152 MPs out of a total of 300; PASOK had secured a larger number of representatives on a lower percentage of votes, as well as having a small overall lead, in the elections of 1985, under the previous electoral system.
 Its representation in the Parliament shrunk to 121 MPs in 1990.

-In opposition, PASOK underwent a leadership crisis when Andreas Papandreou was prosecuted over his supposed involvement in the Bank of Crete scandal.
-He was eventually acquitted and, in a dramatic reversal of fortunes, at the October 1993 elections he led the party to another landslide victory.
+In opposition, PASOK underwent a leadership crisis when Andreas Papandreou was prosecuted over his supposed involvement in the Koskotas scandal.
+He was eventually acquitted and, in a dramatic twist of fate, in the October 1993 elections led the party to another landslide victory.
 Papandreou returned to office with 47% of the vote and his re-election was considered by many a vote of confidence of the public against his prosecution.
-In November 1995, however, Papandreou's health began to deteriorate and the Party was racked with leadership conflicts.
+In November 1995, however, Papandreou's health began to deteriorate and the party was racked with leadership conflicts.